 The $500,000 annual limit can be claimed in a single corporation or shared amongst other CCPCs that are associated for income tax purposes.
 In general, associated corporations share some degree of common control within a related group of shareholders.

-Proposed changes to the small business deduction
+Changes to the small business deduction

-The proposed change raises the upper limit of taxable capital from $15 million to $50 million, phasing out the small business deduction at $50 million in taxable capital and increasing the number of CCPCs eligible for the deduction.
+This recent change raises the upper limit of taxable capital from $15 million to $50 million, phasing out the small business deduction at $50 million in taxable capital and increasing the number of CCPCs eligible for the deduction.

 |Taxable capital ($)||SBD ($)||Taxes payable ($)||SBD ($)||Taxes payable ($)|